Asmita-Moharir/student-performance-analysis/README.md

-# student-performance-analysis
-Data Analytics project analyzing factors affecting student exam performance using Python
 # Student Performance Analysis

-This project explores the impact of demographic and social factors on student exam performance using Python.
+Data Analytics project analyzing factors affecting student exam performance using Python This project explores the impact of demographic and social factors on student exam performance using Python.

 ## Tools & Libraries